alexandrepino/Dashboard-Python/README.md

-# Montando Dashboards como a Bilioteca Dash do Python
+# Montando Dashboards com a Bilioteca Dash do Python